How are dental insurance benefits calculated?

 Evaluating your plan’s UCR fees.

-If you do find there is a considerable discrepancy between what your dentist charges and what your policy’s UCR fees allow, you might ask other plan members that go to different dentists what their experiences have been.
+If you do find there is a considerable discrepancy between what your dentist charges and what your policy’s UCR fees allow, you might ask other plan members who go to different dentists what their experiences have been.
 You may find that having an unrealistically low fee schedule is a problem with your policy in general.

 If your dentist charges more, they may be worth it.